A Comprehensive Guide to Metal Tubing and Pipes Bending

 Roll Bending

-Roll Bending is a tube bending method that uses a three or four-roll machine, also known as an Angle Roll or Section Roller.
+Roll Bending is a bending method that uses a three or four-roll machine, also known as an Angle Roll or Section Roller.
 The machine pulls the tube or pipe through the rolls while pressing it into an increasing bend.
 This method is similar to press bending, using a triangular pattern of support rollers and pressing rollers.
 However, unlike Press Bending, Roll Bending can bend various angles using the same rollers.
 The tube or pipe moves through the bending sequence by the powered and turning rollers.
 This method is an easy and precise way to bend various radii without needing specific tooling for the desired bend radius.

 ROLL BENDING